π Title

 Business Model:

-Break down: Product development, marketing, team hiring.
+Break down: Product development, Team hiring, Marketing, Legal compliance.

 π Competition & Differentiation

-- Competitors: Figma, Adobe XD, Sketch
+Competitors: Figma, Adobe XD, Sketch.

-- Rate intensity: High
+Rate intensity: Medium

 β οΈ Execution & Risk